World Cup tickets initially to cost $60-$6,730 but could fluctuate with dynamic pricing

 Next year’s tournament runs from June 11 to July 19 and will be played at 11 sites in the U.S., three in Mexico and two in Canada.
 The tournament expanded from 32 nations to 48 and from 64 games to 104.

 The initial draw period will be limited to Visa card holders and will run from 11 a.m.
-EDT on the opening day through 11 a.m.
+EDT on Sept.
+10 through 11 a.m.
 EDT on Sept.
 19. Those picked to buy tickets will be notified starting Sept.
 29 and will be given a timeslot to purchase starting Oct.
 1. While tickets for all 104 matches are being put on sale, receiving a timeslot does not guarantee tickets will be available.

 Sales will be capped at four tickets per person per match, with no person being able to purchase more than 40 for the totality of the tournament.